 Python Crash Course introduced me to the awesome tools Bootstrap offers for a quick and easy solution for managing the front-end side of the project.
 With Bootstrap, I was able to create a fresh, clean, and simple look for my web application.

-Here’s a summary of the positive sides of Bootstrap I’ve discovered so far:
+Here’s a summary of the best reasons to use Bootstrap I’ve discovered so far:

 Thanks to Bootstrap’s very liberal license, anyone can access, modify, and use it for free.
 You can use it in your projects, even commercially.
 Pretty neat!